khalid-hussain/shaheen/chap20.md

 Badr's hand.

 In the meantime at a distance, the sound of galloping horses was heard and all of the people's attention became focused the other way.
-Bashir Bin Hassan still had the Inspector's attention by talking on various topics but after hearing the sound of galloping horses the Inspector said, "Holy Father, maybe they are arriving.
+Bashir bin Hassan still had the Inspector's attention by talking on various topics but after hearing the sound of galloping horses the Inspector said, "Holy Father, maybe they are arriving.
 Please forgive me but do meet me tomorrow before leaving."